fyngyrz/aa_macro/feature-list.md

       * case-sensitive
       * case-insensitive
       * by integer at start of line
+	  * by ham radio callsign at start of line
   * Variables
     * Locals suitable for by-page processing
 	* Globals suitable for by-document processing